 In basic terms, virtual debit cards are linked to a specific bank account and function as a digital representation of a physical debit card.
 They facilitate online transactions with merchants that accept card payments.
 E-wallets, on the other hand, are digital accounts that store funds and enable various financial transactions, including payments, transfers, and sometimes even investments.

-FAQs: virtual debit cards
+FAQs: Virtual debit cards

 What is a virtual debit card?